macalimlim/godot-rust/examples/rpc/README.md

 4. Start a second instance of the Godot editor.

-5. In the `Remote Port` in the Debug settings of the editor (e.g. 6012).

-    The two editor instances need to have different debug ports so that they can

-    connect to their own running scenes.
+5. Set a separate "Remote Port" for the second editor (e.g. 6012).
+The two editor instances need to have different debug ports so that they can connect to their own running scenes.
 Needed to show the godot print messages.

     `Editor > Editor Settings > Network > Debug`